-NOTE: Completing an On Frame Measurement will automatically create a Mark for the frame.

-NOTE: Completing a measurement on a frame will update the Mark frame annotation in progress.
+- NOTE: Completing an On Frame Measurement will automatically create a Mark for the frame. - NOTE: Completing a measurement on a frame will update the Mark Thumbnail image. - NOTE: When active, touch the tool to abandon the measurement or onframe annotation in progress.

-Thumbnail image.

-NOTE: When active, touch the tool to abandon the measurement or on-